-Congratulations on having German Shepherd dog as your new family member.
-This is a popular breed of dog commonly adopted by many dog owners as they are a highly intelligent breed, with appealing qualities and most important of all, easily trained.
+Congratulations on having a German Shepherd dog as your new family member.
+This is a popular breed of dog commonly adopted by many dog owners as they are a highly intelligent breed, with appealing qualities and, most important of all, easily trained.

 So without further ado, let’s dip into various German Shepherd Dog Training Tips that you can make use of at their different ages.